pypeit/PypeIt/doc/out_spec2D.rst

     If you get an obscure error when executing the above command, it may be that you're trying to view a file created by a previous version of PypeIt.
-As the code develops, we sometimes change the datamodel of different output files, which are often not backward compatible.
+As the code develops, we sometimes change the datamodel of different output files, which are often not backwards compatible.
 If you run into this error, try reverting to the relevant PypeIt version (the version used to create the file is typically written to the ``VERSPYP`` header keyword) or re-reduce the data with the new PypeIt version.